Huile de sésame photoprotection.

 SARAF S. & al (2010) Sesamum indicum (India)Ultraviolet-Visible Spectrophotometry (290 - 320 nm) SPF of pure sesame oil is 1.77

-MEGHEA A. & others (2015) Sesamum indicum Ultraviolet-Visible Spectrophotometry (290 - 320 nm) About 30% of protection against UV rays (estimated SPF of 2)
+MEGHEA A. & et al. (2015) Sesamum indicum Ultraviolet-Visible Spectrophotometry (290 - 320 nm) Approximately 30% protection against UV rays (estimated SPF of 2)

-The results from various studies are somewhat divergent, and do not provide the same opinions on the photoprotective power of vegetable oil.
-While the majority of research agrees that sesame oil has an average SPF between 2 and 3, others show that it may in fact have a higher SPF.
+The findings from various studies are somewhat divergent, and do not provide a consistent opinion on the photoprotective power of vegetable oil.
+While the majority of research agrees that sesame oil typically has a Sun Protection Factor (SPF) between 2 and 3, others suggest that it may in fact have a higher SPF.

-However, the results of this study should be approached with caution, as there are some limitations to note.
+However, the results of this study should be approached with caution, as there are certain limitations to note.
 In addition to being one of the first studies of its kind, the tests were not conducted on pure sesame oil but as a factor in enhancing sun protection.
 Finally, it did not employ the same spectrophotometric method as the others.

 Is this sufficient to protect the skin from the harmful UV rays of the sun?